frameRateZero/Blog/001_Reproducing_Schotter.md

 ##insert noise generator here

 This static generator, meets the letter, but not the spirit of "Hello World".
 "Hello, World? is anybody out there?" or "Hello World!, look at this!"
-THe phrase "Hello World" has fungible meanings, deeper by fathoms than "Hi", and can be punctuated more than 8 different ways:
+THe phrase "Hello World" has fungible meanings, deeper by fathoms than "Hi, this program works", and can be punctuated more than 8 different ways:
 ```markdown
 - Hello World
 - Hello World.